AdaCore/learn/content/courses/intro-to-ada/chapters/imperative_language.rst

 -  :ada:`Integer'Image` is a function that takes an Integer and converts it to a :ada:`String`.
-It is an example of a language construct known as an *attribute*, indicated by the :Ada:`'` syntax, which will be covered in more detail later.
+It is an example of a language construct known as an *attribute*, indicated by the :ada:`'` syntax, which will be covered in more detail later.

 -  The :ada:`&` symbol is the concatenation operator for String values